 Lake Wissota [Chippewa Falls] or on Facebook Co-Presidents: Ginger Wierman and Jean Wysocky The Lake Wissota Garden Club, made up of members from Chippewa Falls and surrounding communities, celebrated 40 years of gardening friendships in 2016.
 We meet monthly at the Lafayette Town Hall on the second Thursday of the month and always welcome new members.
 Our meetings focus on learning as we host programs about horticulture, floral design and the environment.
 We enjoy sharing gardening tips and plants with one another while we learn from local experts.
 Tours of local and area gardens highlight our summer meetings.

 As a service group we work throughout the area designing and caring for community gardens.
-Currently our community gardens include a Wisconsin Native Wildflower Sanctuary in Irvine Park, assisting with the care of a rose garden in downtown Chippewa Falls and caring for a perennial garden at the Lafayette Town Hall.
-2017 will find us designing a new “welcome garden” at the entrance to downtown Chippewa Falls.
+Currently our community gardens include a Wisconsin Native Wildflower Sanctuary in Irvine Park, assisting with the care of a rose garden in downtown Chippewa Falls, a "welcome garden" at the entrance to downtown Chippewa Falls and caring for a perennial garden at the Lafayette Town Hall.
 We also sponsor an active junior gardening club “The Young Sprouts” at a local elementary school.
 Our skills in floral design are used to provide seasonal flower displays at the Heyde Center of the Arts.
-The first Saturday of June always finds us in downtown Chippewa Falls hosting our annual perennial plant sale which is open to the public.
+During March we take tree orders and prepare for their delivery.
 The proceeds from this sale are used to fund all our community garden projects as well as scholarships for students pursuing degrees in gardening related subjects at the local and state level.
 Come and join us as we gather in our gardens.

 Willow River’s Deerfield Gables Reflection Garden received the Civic Achievement Award.
 The club continues to expand this planting for the residents.